 Also, cease fertilizing the Adansonii Variegated in winter to prevent overfertilization as they enter dormancy.

-4. Potting and Repotting
+4. Potting & Repotting

 Monstera Adansonii Variegated does not like being in a compact pot for extended periods as they require open space for root growth.